zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 **Note:** The availability of instance type families and their types varies from region to region.
 Go to the [purchase page](https://ecs-buy-intl.aliyun.com/#/prepay) to check the available instance types.

 Alibaba Cloud ECS provides two kinds of instance type families: enterprise-level instance type families and entry-level instance type families.
-Type families for enterprise-level computing feature stable performance and dedicated resources, while entry-level type families are ideal for small and mid-sized websites, or individual customers.
+Type families for enterprise-level computing offer stable performance and dedicated resources, while entry-level type families are ideal for small and mid-sized websites, or individual customers.
 For the differences, see [Enterprise-level instances and entry-level instances FAQ](https://www.alibabacloud.com/help/faq-detail/44078.htm).

 **Note:** If you are using sn1, sn2, t1, s1, s2, s3, m1, m2, c1, c2, n1, n2, or e3, see [Phased-out instance types](https://www.alibabacloud.com/help/faq-detail/55263.htm).